 What happens after the SOX day?

 -The postgraduate doctor in training is then asked to share 3 recent consultations with their SOX Educator and Trainer.
-These consultations must not be used as submissions for the RCA.

 -These tutorials have the most impact if they are conducted at least 3 months before a planned sitting to allow time for the postgraduate doctor in training to reflect and make the necessary changes.